greg-raven/Uncommon-Sense/_drafts/all.md

 I pledge allegiance to the flag of the United States of America and to the republic for which it stands, one nation under God, indivisible, with liberty and justice for all.
 Pledge of Allegiance

 [A] function of free speech under our system of government is to invite dispute.
-It may indeed best serve it’s high purpose when it indices a condition of unrest, creates dissatisfaction with things as they are, or even stirs people to anger.
+It may indeed best serve it's high purpose when it indices a condition of unrest, creates dissatisfaction with things as they are, or even stirs people to anger.
 Speech is often provocative and challenging.
 It may strike at prejudices and preconceptions and have profound unsettling effects as it presses for understanding.
 Potter Stewart

 The 4th Amendment and the personal rights it secures have a long history.
 At the very core stands the right of a man to retreat into his own home and there be free from unreasonable governmental intrusion.
 Potter Stewart